Genetic resources, traditional knowledge and folklore

 What are genetic resources?

-The United Nations Convention on Biological Diversity defines the term ‘genetic resources’ as genetic material of actual or potential value.
+The United Nations Convention on Biological Diversity (CBD) defines the term ‘genetic resources’ as genetic material of actual or potential value.
 This includes any material of plant, animal, microbial or other origin that contains functional units of heredity.
+The WIPO treaty contains the same definition as the CBD.

 What is traditional knowledge?